infokit/fosdem22-ort/README.md

 Starting from this scenery, I want to share and discuss some design principles and an architecture draft, following which a future open research toolkit could be developed in coordination with a wide variety of open science software & data projects.

-Utilizing a mixed set of research methods for creating the framework, I want to share 11 slides representing one software application, each representing a category of research software applications:

-_Web Browsing, Document Editing, Document Viewing, Searching, Bibliography Management, Network and Concept Mapping, Timeline Filtering, Text Tokenization, Data Capture, Archival, Data Processing_ and _Data Analysis_.

 I would like to conclude with three slides outlining an architecture to systematize these functionalities along research methods, and integrate these along concurrent phases in research projects.
 These architecture drafts may help to systematically reflect on our common uses cases, research methods,